Parents' and carers' information

 Due consideration has also been given to The Equality Act (Sexual Orientation) Regulations 2007 and our child protection and safeguarding policy has been written in accordance with the DfE “Keeping children safe in education” statutory guidance for schools.

-The safeguardiing and child protection policy should be read and referenced in conjunction with the following school’s other policies:
+The child protection and safeguarding policy should be read and referenced in conjunction with the following school’s other policies:

 Parents and carers can now pay for school trips and visits with a debit or credit card via Tucasi online payments.